SixtyCapital/infrastructure/docs/Docker howto.md

 ## What is ECR
 **ECR** is stands as EC2 Container Registry.
 Here we keep our container images.
 In terms of ECR, every container image is a **Repository**.
 In every repository we can keep one or more versions of some image.
 Every version has it own **tag**.

-So, name of every image can be written in the next form: `ECR name/repo:tag`, where ECR name every time is `491722570113.dkr.ecr.us-east-1.amazonaws.com`.
+So, name of every image can be written in the next form: `ECR name/repo:tag`, where ECR name is always `491722570113.dkr.ecr.us-east-1.amazonaws.com`.

 For example, latest version of our basic development image has a name: `491722570113.dkr.ecr.us-east-1.amazonaws.com/development:latest`